titusjoyson/django-flask-speedtest/README.md

 # Django Vs Flask

-A repo for perfoming speed test, ORM benchmarking and framework comparison with mininal web application setup between Django and Flask.
+A repo for performing speed test, ORM benchmarking and framework comparison with minimal web application setup between Django and Flask.
 Visit [My article]() for more details.

 ## Table of Contents